The Concentrated Riches: Understanding the Global Diamond Supply Chain

 1. Russia: The undisputed leader, Russia accounts for

 approximately one-third of global output by volume and a larger share by value, primarily from the colossal Udachny and Mirny pipes in Siberia.
-Its dominance is a legacy of Soviet-era exploration and state-controlled giants like ALROSA, which still operates under significant state influence.
+Now, its dominance is a legacy of Soviet-era exploration and state-controlled giants like ALROSA, which still operates under significant state influence.
 This geopolitical weight makes Russian diamonds a focal point in international sanctions and trade discussions, directly linking a gemstone to contemporary global politics.

 2. Botswana: The paradigm of successful resource management.
 Though not the largest by volume, Botswana is the world's leading producer by value, thanks to the exceptional quality and size of stones from its mines, most notably the Orapa, Jwaneng (often called the "Prince of Mines"), and Letlhakane complexes.
 Its model, a 50/50 joint venture between the government and Debswana (a De Beers subsidiary), has transformed a once-impoverished nation into an upper-middle-income economy, funding infrastructure, education, and healthcare.